 - If you are planning to drink alcohol, plan how to get home without driving.
 Agree a designated driver, save a taxi number in your phone, or find out about public transport routes and times.

 - Remember being only down the road is not an excuse to drive or ride under the influence of alcohol.
 A large proportion proportion of all drink driving crashes occur within three miles of the start of the journey.

-- driving under the influence of drugs is extremely dangerous and negatively affects your abilities.
+- Driving under the influence of drugs is illegal, extremely dangerous and negatively affects your abilities.
 Your perception of time and distance is distorted, resulting in poor concentration and control of the vehicle.